dusandjovanovic/structured/README.md

 # Structured

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.2.
+Web application for real-time and collaborative visualization of dynamic Data Structures, such as Graphs and Binary trees.
+Includes both Practise and Competitive modes, with introductory learning mode.
+Generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.2.

 ## Development server